Astronomy

 Grading Mode: Standard Letter, Pass/No Pass

 A detailed study of the formation, structure, and evolution of the sun and stars, including an overview of binary systems, variable stars, supernovae, white dwarfs, neutron stars, black holes, and other stellar phenomena.
 A survey of particle physics and special and general relativity will also be included.
-May be taken for grades or on a pass-no pass basis.
-Lecture.
+Graded or Pass/No Pass option.
+This course may also be offered online.

 Catalog Program Pages Referencing ASTR A102